rock-the-prototype/dsl-docs/02_DSL_Grammar.md

   "result": "then log success or failure"
 }
 ```
+The practical example and JSON equivalent
+→ covers human and machine readability.

 ## Why Context-Free Grammars (CFG) Matter

 To design a domain-specific language (DSL) that is **auditable, machine-readable, and automatically verifiable**, we need a formal foundation that defines how valid sentences are built and interpreted.